Pork and Apple Pilaf

-I truly love this meal.
+I truly love this pork and apple pilaf.
 Over the years it has become a favourite in our house, and there is always a request for seconds from certain family members!
 Pork belly is relatively cheap, although I recommend using free-range organic pork if you can afford it.
 Buying it in strips rather than a big slab will cut your preparation time down significantly.
-Chopping up the meat with kitchen scissors is easier and safer than using a knife.
+When you’re cooking the meat, try to position the pieces so that the fat is touching the bottom or edge of the pot.
+This browns the fat nicely, and it tastes much nicer.
+If there’s a lot of liquid halfway through cooking the meat, drain it off and continue cooking.

 A little disclosure: there are affiliate links on this page!
 That just means if you click on a link, find something you like and buy it, I’ll make some cash.
 You won’t pay any extra, though.